promesoft/Kicad-Berker-SW-TH/README.md

 Green board

 # Overview
-## Status - Functional with issues
+## Status - Rev A - Functional with issues
+Rev A done by PCBWay

 ## Wemos D1 mini - section 1